Ted Galdi: Bestselling Author

 Email marketing - giving

 Your ratio of giving emails vs. sales emails should at least be 1 to 1, ideally, 4 to 1.
-If you're constantly asking for money, without offering much else, your subscribers may begin to view you as an annoyance.

 What sort of non-sales content can you send to email subscribers?